DessimozLab/FastOMA/README.md

 1- Sets of protein sequences in FASTA format (with `.fa` extension) in the folder `proteome`.
 The name of each fasta file is the name of species.

 2- The omamer database which you can download from [here](https://omabrowser.org/oma/current/) which is this [link](https://omabrowser.org/All/LUCA.h5).
-This file is `13 Gb` containing all the gene families of the Tree of Life.
+This file is `13 Gb` containing all the gene families of the Tree of Life or a subset of them, e.g. Primates (352MB).

 3- Sepecies tree in nwk or phyloxml format.
 Note that the internal node should not contain any special character (e.g. `\`  `/` or space).
 The reason is that gethog3 write some files whose names contains the internal node's name.

 ### Output:
-Orthology information  as HOG structre in [OrthoXML](https://orthoxml.org/) format.
+Orthology information as HOG strcutre in [OrthoXML](https://orthoxml.org/) format.